elifesciences/maintainers-txt/README.md

 # maintainers.txt

-Script that parses `maintainers.txt` files in elife repositories and prints a simple report of *what* is maintained by *whom*.
+Parses `maintainers.txt` files in eLife Github repositories, printing a simple report of *what* is maintained by *whom*.

+If any repository has no maintainers, the script will exit with a failure.

-Accepts an optional input file mapping a `maintainer=>alias`.
+Accepts an optional input file mapping a `maintainer => alias`.
 This will replace the name of the maintainer output with something else (like an email address).

+If an alias map was given and any repository has a maintainer not present in the map, the script will exit with a failure.

 ## requisites

 * Go 1.20+
-* A Github Personal Access Token the `repo` scope.
+* A Github Personal Access Token the `repo` scope and access to private repositories.
     - See: https://docs.github.com/en/rest/dependabot/alerts#list-dependabot-alerts-for-an-organization

 ## Installation